 I am a Motherless Daughter, a term coined by Hope Edelman.
 My mother died of ovarian cancer when I was 20 years old.
 I miss her with every fiber of my being.
 I'm saddened that she never got to be a grandma and that my future children will never know her.
 I especially miss her when times are difficult and I need her advice, wisdom, and shoulder to cry on.

 I became a military spouse at an atypical stage in my life.
 I met DH when I was almost 25 years old and he was 35.
 He had already been medically discharged from the Marine Corps, after a lengthy term of service.
 We both had been previous married, although he was the only one with children.
 I was finishing up my teaching credential and about ready to start my first teaching position.
 I've been working in the special education field for eight years now, with this year being my sixth in teaching.
 My B.A. is in Women's Studies (UCLA c/o 2003) and my M.S. is in Special Education (CSULB c/o 2009).
-I am credentialed to teach in three states, thanks to the Army.
+I am credentialed to teach in four states, thanks to military relocation.

 I enjoy volunteering for military charities - the Patriot Guard, Wreaths Across America, Homes For Our Troops, Snowball Express, and (during our Active Duty years) my husband's FRG.
 I know if I would've been of age during WWII that I would've been a USO hostess.
 Oh, if only!

 My latest adventure has been taking the leap at the age of 30 and Crossing Into The Blue!
 Joining the Air Force Reserve in January 2011 has been one of the better decisions of my adult life.

 My cuter half, my servicemember, shall be known as DH on my blog.
 For those not familiar with the acronym, it stands for "Damn Husband" or "Dear Husband," depending on his behavior and my attitude.
 I leave it up to you to decide based on the context of the blog post. :)